diderca/diderca/README.md

 👋 Hello, my name is Sahadat

-I am a problem solver and troubleshooter and innovative thinker.
+I am a problem solver, troubleshooter and innovative thinker.
 I take time to listen.
-I propose a short-term and a long-term solution approach on tackling any problem according to its business values.
-My pleasure is to improve system performance, writing clean code, writing automatic tests.
+I propose a short-term and a long-term solution approach in tackling any problem according to its business values.
+My pleasure is to improve system performance, writing clean code and writing automatic tests.

 👀 I’m interested in web application development and serverless cloud computing.
 My focus is on design, develop an optimized, efficient and high-quality user experience.